-The panel will make findings and recommendations, and a copy of those findings and recommendations will be made available for inspection on the Academy premises by the Board of Trustees and the Principal.
+The panel will make findings and recommendations, and a copy of those findings and recommendations will be made available for inspection on the academy premises by the board of trustees and the headteacher.

 Where relevant, the person complained about will receive a summary of the panel's findings and recommendations.
-They will also receive a copy of the minutes, subject to any necessary redactions under the Data Protection Act 2018 and the UK GDPR.
+They will also receive a copy of the minutes, subject to any necessary reductions under the Data Protection Act 2018 and the UK GDPR.

-Complaints to the Education and Skills Funding Agency (ESFA)
+Complaints to the ESFA

-If a complainant has exhausted the Trust's complaints procedure, they will be advised that they can submit a complaint to the ESFA via its webpage or by writing to:
+If a complainant has exhausted the trust's complaints procedure, they will be advised that they can submit a complaint to the ESFA via its webpage or by writing to:

+Complaints Team

-Complaints Team Education and Skills Funding Agency Cheylesmore House Coventry Quinton Road Coventry
+Education and Skills Funding Agency

+Cheylesmore House

+Coventry

+Quinton Road

+Coventry

 CV1 2WT